Chemicals and Nanomaterials

 For any process using hazardous chemicals, a risk assessment must be undertaken and recorded prior to the commencement of the chemical process.
 All chemical risk assessments shall be completed using the new UniSAfe system.
 Users will be able to login using their UniSA Staff or Student login credentials.

 The new UniSAfe system will incorporate assessment and approvals for biological and radiation process with the chemical process risk assessments, where required.
 Hence the chemical risk assessment module will be known as the BCR (Biological/ Chemical/ Radiation) module.
-The BCR Module can be selected under the Workspaces menu.
+The BCR Module can be selected via the Workspaces menu.
+Further information and User Guides are available at Safety & Wellbeing UniSAfe - Safety Management System

 Risk management